EliasB8/100-days-of-code/log.md

 ### Day 40: August 12, Wednesday, 2020

 **Today's Progress**: Finished and Submitted Assignment 4 of the React course @coursera Full-stack Web dev wiz React Specialization course.
 Waiting for peer review for my certificate.

+### Day 41: August 13, Thursday, 2020

+**Today's Progress**: Finished Bootstrap and jQuery module from Fron-End Libraries certificate @freecodecamp.
+Next up Saas this certificate is not gonna take much since I am faimiliar with most of the libraries ... we shall see.

+**Thoughts**: Baby Steps ...